 I wanted to be here like I wanted another hole in my head.
-My best friend—Mookie—a Kuchi Shepherd fighting dog, had passed on just last week.
-Fifteen years ago this filthy little ball of fur had wandered into our camp outside a Taliban stronghold in Afghanistan—we had been best friends ever since.
+My best friend Mookie, a Kuchi Shepherd fighting dog, had passed on just last week.
+Fifteen years ago this filthy little ball of fur had wandered into our camp outside a Taliban stronghold in Afghanistan, and we had been best friends ever since.

-I called ahead—no way was I waiting on a line.
-Carlos, Micky’s driver was standing out by the curb when I pulled up.
-“Hey Carlos—catch.”
-I flipped him my keys.
+I called ahead—no way was I waiting in a line.
+Carlos, Micky’s driver was standing out on the curb when I pulled up.
+“Hey, Carlos, catch,” I said and flipped him my keys.

 “Mr. D., you can’t park that piece of sh— crap in front.”

 The piece of crap he was referring to was my silver Tahoe, with mud caked on the windows and rear quarter panel from off-roading.
-I handed him a C-note and got the—you’ve got to be kidding look, and added another.
+I handed him a C-note and got the, you’ve got to be kidding me look, and added another.
 “I’m not waiting on that line either,” I said.

 He smiled and said.
 “Got you covered, I’ll have someone put it in Micky’s lot.”

 I grabbed Carlos by the arm.
 “That’s my pride and joy; make sure you split that tip.”
 I followed Carlos in the employee entrance.